mmeyer2k/valhalla/readme.md

 Run `vagrant up`.

 ### Now what?
-- set your router to use the vm for its default dhcp dns.
+- set your router to use the vm for its default DHCP dns.
-- set your computer(s) to use the vm for dns.
+- set your computer(s) to use the vm for DNS.
-- set your os(es) to use the http proxy on port `1080`.

 ## Command line interface
 For the sake of simplicity, valhalla is command-line focused.
 Once booted, use `vagrant ssh` to log in to the vm then `valhalla` to view options.

-Please note, interchangeable aliases for the `valhalla` executable are available: `v` and `va`.
+Please note: interchangeable aliases for the `valhalla` executable are available: `v` and `va`.
 Additionally, all parameters can be accessed by their first one or two characters.
 For example `valhalla log squid`, `v l s` and `va lo sq` are identical.